 Protect Your Rights with a New York Discrimination Lawyer

 Employees have a right to receive equal pay for equal work.
 Wage discrimination, or discrimination in compensating employees, is against the law.
-Wage discrimination can mean paying women less than men, paying someone less because of their race or religion, or underpaying an employee with a disability.
+Pay discrimination can mean paying women less than men, paying someone less because of their race or religion, or underpaying an employee with a disability.

 Contact New York discrimination lawyer Charles Joseph for a free consultation to protect your rights today.
-Charles Joseph has over twenty years of experience with workplace discrimination cases.
+Charles Joseph has over twenty years of experience with wage discrimination cases.
 His firm has recovered more than $120 million for clients.
 Reach out today for a free, confidential consultation.